MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/configuring-lync-dialog-listener.md

 ```

-### Configuring Lync Dialog Listener execution options
+## Configure Lync Dialog Listener execution options

-Follow the steps below to modify the Lync Dialog Listener (LDL) execution configuration.
+Follow these steps to modify the Lync Dialog Listener (LDL) execution configuration.

-1. Navigate to the API installation directory
+1. Navigate to the API installation directory.

-2. Open the LyncDialogListener.exe.config file with a text editor
+2. Open the LyncDialogListener.exe.config file with a text editor.

 3. Search for the \<appSettings\> section and make appropriate changes to relevant entries therein.